nfabacus/python-learning-challenge/README.md

 Sat 17th Nov - Lists. dictionaries (equivalent to JSON object) 21 Nov - tuples
 24 Nov - sets, reading and writing to files. comparision operators.
 Mon 26 Nov - adds some statements
+Sun 2nd Dec - review and for loop and while loop